jonelo/jacksum-for-macos/README.md

 open ./output/*.dmg
 ```

-### The installation script
+### Interna of the installation app

-The core of the Jacksum for macOS.app is a bash script that installs both HashGarten and Jacksum to the Finder's Script Menu (and other file managers it can detect) by creating applescript scripts (in case of Finder, and Path Finder), and compiling those on the system during the installation.
+The core of the Jacksum for macOS.app is a bash script that installs both HashGarten and Jacksum to the Finder's Script Menu (and other file managers it can detect) by creating applescript scripts (in case of Finder and Path Finder), and compiling those on the system during the installation using osacompile.

-The installation script is written in bash, it requires Mac OS X 10.4 (Tiger) or later to run.
+The installation script requires Mac OS X 10.4 (Tiger) or later to run.
 The script does not require admin privileges.
 Credits: the installer app has been created by [Platypus](https://sveinbjorn.org/platypus), a great app to wrap shell scripts into a macOS app.

-Once compiled with Platypus, the installer script source can be revealed again by entering
+Once the script has been compiled by Platypus, the installer app requires macOS 10.11 or later.
+The script source can be revealed again by typing
 ```
 $ cd /Volumes/Jacksum\ for\ macOS/
 $ cat ./Jacksum\ 3.7.0\ for\ macOS.app/Contents/Resources/script
 ```

-The source code of the generate, and compiled applescripts can be relealed again by opening the .scpt files (located in the appropriate sccript folders) usiing the
+The source code of the generated and compiled applescripts can be relealed again by opening the .scpt files (located in the appropriate sccript folders) usiing the
 Apple Script Editor or osadecompile.